 MIH Security (Clause 8.x.2.)

 We assume that the MIH service access control is not applied through any access controller.
-The mutual authentication may be based on a pre-shared key or a trusted third party like certificate authority.
-The authentication is MIH specific.
-The MN and the PoS will conduct a mutual authentication and key establishment of MIH specific keys.
+The MN and the PoS will conduct a mutual authentication and establish the keys for securing the messages..

 Call flows (Clause 8.X.2.1.
 Call flows)